CuAuPro/alpr-system/README.md

 # Automatic License Plate Recognition System (ALPR System)

-This project is an Automatic License Plate Recognition System Management built with Angular for the frontend and Node.js for the backend.
-It is designed to provide a robust starting point for developing a full-stack application with user authentication, admin management, and other features.
-The system also includes components for MQTT communication, AI-based image recognition, and GPIO interfacing.
+This project is an Automatic License Plate Recognition (ALPR) system designed for edge devices and optimized for high performance.
+It includes an AI Engine for image recognition, a frontend and backend for management, MQTT Databus for communication, and GPIO interfacing for hardware control.

 ## Table of Contents